 What are the causes and risk factors for developing an abdominal hernia?

 - Weakness at the incision site of previous abdominal surgery (which may result from surgical site infection or failure of surgical repair and/or mesh placement).

 - Weakness in an area of the abdominal wall that was present at birth.

 - Weakness in the abdominal wall due to conditions that put pressure on the abdominal wall (similar to causes that occur in inguinal hernia).
 These include:

-- more the weight
+- more Weight

 - frequent coughing fits

 - History of lifting or pushing heavy objects